ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/executive.md

 ## Conclusion

-This executive roadmap guides the Science Data Kit project through the implementation of Extensions and Specialized File Handling capabilities, building upon the solid foundation established by the Plugin Architecture and the completed Flask migration.
-By following this roadmap, the project will achieve enhanced capabilities for scientific data analysis, particularly for researchers working with specialized file formats and cloud storage services.
+This restructured executive roadmap guides the Science Data Kit project through a balanced approach to feature development and integration, focusing on making the powerful capabilities already built accessible and useful to researchers.
+By prioritizing the completion and integration of existing features before adding new ones, the project will deliver a cohesive, user-friendly experience that addresses the real needs of scientific researchers.

-The Extensions and Specialized File Handling roadmap represents a significant advancement for the Science Data Kit project:
+The restructured roadmap represents a strategic shift for the Science Data Kit project:

-1. **Cloud Storage Extensions** will expand the platform's data source connectivity, enabling seamless integration with popular cloud services like Dropbox, Microsoft 365, and Google Workspace.
-2. **Specialized File Handling** will enhance scientific data analysis by providing rich metadata extraction and content interpretation for specialized scientific formats like NetCDF, HDF5, and FITS.
-3. **Knowledge Graph Integration** will improve data discovery and relationship visualization by enhancing file nodes with specialized metadata.
-4. **UI Enhancements** will provide intuitive interfaces for working with specialized file formats, including rich previews and metadata visualization.

-The implementation leverages the existing plugin architecture, extending it to support file interpreters and metadata extractors.
-This approach ensures consistency, extensibility, and maintainability while providing a powerful framework for handling diverse file formats and data sources.
+1. **Core Feature Completion and Integration** will ensure that existing capabilities are fully accessible through intuitive interfaces, providing immediate value to researchers.
+2. **Advanced Feature Integration** will enhance the platform with powerful knowledge graph capabilities, advanced search and discovery, and cloud storage features that streamline research workflows.
+3. **New Feature Development** will build upon the solid foundation to add specialized capabilities that address specific research needs, with a focus on automation and visualization.

+The implementation leverages the significant progress already made in specialized file handling and cloud storage extensions, while addressing the gap between backend capabilities and user experience.
+This approach ensures that researchers can take full advantage of the platform's powerful features through consistent, intuitive interfaces.

 With the implementation of this roadmap, the Science Data Kit will become an even more valuable tool for scientific researchers, enabling them to work more effectively with specialized data formats and cloud storage services.
+The balanced approach to development will ensure that the platform evolves in a way that maximizes value for users while maintaining technical excellence and extensibility.

-The project will continue to evolve with future enhancements focused on the Knowledge Graph Documentation System, Conversational Pipeline Builder, and Strategic Enhancements.
+The project will continue to evolve with future enhancements focused on the Knowledge Graph Documentation System, Conversational Pipeline Builder, and Strategic Enhancements, building upon the solid foundation established by this roadmap.

 Note: This file has been updated in place (rather than creating a new version with _v2 suffix) to keep file counts to a minimum.